-With its unique business model, GEG pioneered the approach of delivering turnkey modular geothermal power plants as a complete package, from the well to the connection to the transmission line.
-GEG designs, engineers, and provides the necessary construction work, assembly on-site, and commissioning in one package.
+With its unique business model, GEG and its acquired assets pioneered the approach of delivering turnkey modular geothermal power plants as a complete package, from the well to the connection to the transmission line.
+GEG ehf. designs, engineers, and provides the necessary construction work, assembly on-site, and commissioning in one package.
 This has enabled GEG to speed up development and support a faster return on investment for geothermal projects, while providing flexibility in the build-out of the plants.

 The company has shifted focus from the delivery of a complete turnkey power plant development package to clients, to a new development approach through joint ventures with international partners for more efficient implementation.